Idler-wheel: Idler pulley

 In a belt drive system, idlers are often used to alter the path of the belt, where a direct path would be impractical.

 Idler pulleys are also often used to press against the back of a pulley in order to increase the wrap angle (and thus contact area) of a belt against the working pulleys, increasing the force-transfer capacity.

 Belt drive systems commonly incorporate one movable pulley which is spring- or gravity-loaded to act as a belt tensioner, to accommodate stretching of the belt due to temperature or wear.
-An idler wheel is usually used for this purpose, on order to avoid having to move the power-transfer shafts.
+An idler wheel is usually used for this purpose, in order to avoid having to move the power-transfer shafts.

 Idler gear

-An idler gear is a gear wheel that is inserted between two or more other gear wheels.
-The purpose of an idler gear can be two-fold.
-Firstly, the idler gear will change the direction of rotation of the output shaft.
-Secondly, an idler gear can assist to reduce the size of the input/output gears whilst maintaining the spacing of the shafts.
+An idler gear is a gear inserted between two or more gear (which include at a minimum a drive gear and a driven gear) to either change the direction of rotation of the output shaft, reduce the size of either or both gears while maintaining the spacing of the shafts, or both.

 Gear ratio

 An idler gear does not affect the gear ratio between the input and output shafts.
 Note that in a sequence of gears chained together, the ratio depends only on the number of teeth on the first and last gear.
-The intermediate gears, regardless of their size, do not alter the overall gear ratio of the chain, except to change the direction of rotation of the final gear.
-(That is, each intermediate gear changes the sign of the gear ratio.)
+The intermediate gears, regardless of their size, do not alter the overall gear ratio of the chain, only change the direction of rotation of the final gear.
+Thus, each intermediate gear can only change the sign of the gear ratio.

-Likewise, the size of an idler wheel in a non-geared friction drive system does not affect the gear ratio between the input and output shafts.
+The same rule applies to an idler wheel in a non-geared friction drive system.
 The surface speed of the input shaft is transferred directly to the surface speed of the idler wheel, and then from the idler wheel to the output shaft.
-A larger or smaller idler wheel maintains the same surface speed (which equals the surface speed of the input shaft), therefore the output shaft is driven at a constant speed regardless of the size of the idler wheel (unless of course there is slippage, which should not occur in most friction drive systems when operating correctly; however, there are instances where an idler wheel can double as a clutch, or if there is a sudden or unusually heavy load on the system.
-These situations can cause the ratio of rotations between the wheels to vary, unlike a gear system, which will always rotate at a certain rate unless something is very wrong and the gears starts skipping teeth, or teeth are broken off).
+A larger or smaller idler wheel maintains the same surface speed (which equals the surface speed of the input shaft); therefore the output shaft is driven at a constant speed regardless of the size of the idler wheel However, there are instances in a friction system where an idler wheel can double as a clutch, or slip if there is a sudden or unusually heavy load on the system, which can cause the ratio of rotations between the wheels to vary.